Australian Payday Super Changes

 If you don't pay an employee's super guarantee (SG) amount in full, on time and to the right fund, you could be liable for a Super Guarantee Charge (SGC).

-As long as you have your Qualifying Earnings (QE) settings applied correctly to your allowances and you are cross-checking your SG amounts before closing your pays with one of your preferred reports, then you are reducing the risk of SGC.
+If you have your Qualifying Earnings (QE) settings applied correctly to your allowances and you are cross-checking your SG amounts before closing your pays with one of your preferred reports, then you are reducing the risk of SGC.

 For more information about what’s changed go here: https://www.aph.gov.au/Parliamentary_Business/Bills_Legislation/bd/bd2526/26bd025